file-exec(3)file-exec - Executes the current buffer using a compiler or interpreter

 ; regex for highlighting and making it click aware add-next-line "*cpp-exec*" "^%f:%l:\\d+.+" add-next-line "*cpp-lint*" "^%f:%l:\\d+.+" ; the compiler set-variable .fhook-cpp.coms "\bg++\b" ; try outs for execution, formatting and linting, if 1 is fine 2 is not tried ; fields are \bcompiler/tool\btest command line\b ; hilight error\bhilight warning\bcommand line\b ; line breaks with indentation follow ups are just for better display ; we check with %v[com].exe for the Windows platform to call the build ; with backslash instead of slash from the current directory set-variable .fhook-cpp.exec1 "\b%v[com]\b%v[com].exe -v\b\b\b %v[com] -Wall -O3 -std=c++17 \"%p%f\" -o %b %& .\%b %v[args|20|Additional command-line arguments|]\b" set-variable .fhook-cpp.exec2 "\b%v[com]\b%v[com] -v\b\b\b %v[com] -Wall -O3 -std=c++17 \"%p%f\" -o ./%b %& ./%b %v[args|20|Additional command-line arguments|]\b" set-variable .fhook-cpp.format1 "\bastyle\bastyle -h\b0\b\b astyle --indent=spaces=4 %\"%f%\"\bAstyle\b" set-variable .fhook-cpp.format2 "\bclang-format\bclang-format -h\b0\b\b clang-format \"%f\% -- -std=c++17\bClang-format\b" set-variable .fhook-cpp.lint1 "\b%v[com]\b%v[com] --version\b0\b\b %v[com] -Wall -x c++ -fsyntax-only \"%p%f\"\bG++\b" set-variable .fhook-cpp.lint2 "\bclang-tidy\bclang-tidy --version\b0\b\b clang-tidy \"%f\" -- -std=c++17\bClang-tidy\b"

 file-exec, file-format and file-lint are macros defined in hktools.emf.
-For programming lanuages like C++, Fortran and R there are already useful variable defaults defined in the hkHOOK.emf files, the user can overwrite these settings usually in the myHOOK.emf file or define their owns therin.
+For programming lanuages like C++, Fortran and R there are already useful variable defaults defined in the hkHOOK.emf files, the user can overwrite these settings using major-mode-tools-setup.

 The executables or the interpreters must be usually installed and in the system path for the command to function correctly or the full path might be given in the variable settings.